openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

 The charms are put into groups to indicate the order in which their corresponding OpenStack services should be upgraded.
 The order within a group is unimportant.
-What matters is that all the charms within the same group are acted on before those in the next group (i.e. upgrade all charms in group 2 before moving on to group 3).
+What matters is that all the charms within the same group are acted upon before those in the next group (e.g. upgrade all charm payloads in group 2 before moving on to group 3).

 Any `Release Notes`_ guidance overrides the information listed here.
-You may also consult the upstream documentation on the
-subject: `Update services`_.
+You may also consult the upstream documentation on the subject: `Update services`_.

 Each service represented by a charm in the below table will need to be upgraded individually.